-Departing from Victoria’s Fisherman’s Wharf and head towards Songhees Islands (known as Tl’chés in the Lekwungen language of the Songhees people).
-Where a Songhees Nation guide will reveal the historical background and unique perspective of the people who lived there.
+Depart from Victoria’s Fisherman’s Wharf and head towards Songhees Islands (known as Tl’chés in the Lekwungen language of the Songhees people), where a Songhees Nation guide will reveal the historical background and unique perspective of the people who lived there.
 They will explain the path that the Songhees are taking to preserve their culture and heritage.
 We will cruise around the islands looking for seals, eagles, and other seabirds, and try and spot the lone wolf that resides there.

-After this once in a lifetime opportunity, we will continue searching the waters that surround this area.
-Visiting their reef net fishing sites, where the Songhees traditionally harvested salmon.
-All the while, our Captain will be on the lookout for orcas, humpbacks, and other marine wildlife that continue to make the Salish Sea a special place for all who live here and those who come to visit.
+After this once-in-a-lifetime opportunity, we will continue searching the waters that surround this area and visit the reef net fishing sites, where the Songhees traditionally harvested salmon.
+All the while, our captain will be on the lookout for orcas, humpbacks, and other marine wildlife that continue to make the Salish Sea a special place for all who live here and those who come to visit.

 The trip would include:

-Greeting by Elder Joan Morris “Sellemah”, History, Storytelling, Traditional Song, and Witness Traditional Prayer
+Greeting by Elder Joan Morris “Sellemah”, history, storytelling, traditional song, and traditional prayer

-Partial proceeds are donated to The Songhees via the Wild 4 Whales Foundation for the Protection, Promotion & Preservation of Tl’chés.
+Partial proceeds are donated to The Songhees via the Wild 4 Whales Foundation for the protection, promotion and preservation of Tl’chés.

 Chatham Islands are part of a small archipelago, Tl’chés, off the City of Victoria, southeastern Vancouver Island (British Columbia, Canada), in the Salish Sea, territory of the Songhees First Nation.
 Chatham and adjacent islands comprise nationally endangered Garry Oak ecosystems, supporting a wide diversity of habitats for plant and wildlife communities.